 The AAT (The Association of Accounting Technicians) are world renowned.
 And are the leading qualification and membership body for vocational accountants in the UK.
 So you can be confident their courses will get you where you need to be.

-You can start with a Level 2 Foundation Certificate to get a good introduction to accounting processes.
-Then progress to their Level 3 and Level 4 Diplomas to work through more advanced topics.
+You can start with a Level 2 Certificate to get a good introduction to accounting processes.
+Then progress to their Level 3 Diploma and Level 4 Diplomas to work through more advanced topics.
 Following this, you can study the relevant courses with the ACA, ACCA or CIMA to become a chartered accountant.

 Study an accounting degree